takezoe/amateras-modeler/README.md

 ### 2007/10/07 - AmaterasUML 1.3.0

 - Eclipse 3.3 Support (This version can't work with Eclipse 3.2.x)
-- Copy & Pase in the class diagram, the usecase diagram and the activity diagram.
+- Copy & Paste in the class diagram, the usecase diagram and the activity diagram.
 - Brand new visual theme for diagrams.

 ### 2007/7/19 - AmaterasERD 1.0.1